spectrocloud/hello-universe-api/README.md

 </p>

 # Overview
 The [Hello Universe](https://github.com/spectrocloud/hello-universe) app includes an API server that expands the capabilities of the application.
 The API server requires a Postgres database to store and retrieve data.
-Use the [Hello Universe DB](https://github.com/spectrocloud/hello-universe-db) container for a simple integration with a Postgres database.
+Use the [Hello Universe DB](https://github.com/spectrocloud/hello-universe-db) container for simple integration with a Postgres database.

 # Endpoints